dan-fritchman/Thesis/content.md

-Proposals:

-* Rahman-style DCO digital PLL.
-Phase detector TBD.
-* Reconcile any BAG layout *inside* the PLL IP.
-Allow Hammer to drive the PLL's overall layout and size.
-* Design PLL circuits principally in SystemVerilog.
-Figure out how they plug into the Chisel.

-Open questions:

-* Where Chisel and SystemVerilog meet
-* What register/ config bus do we use?
-APB?
-* Just how much BAG layout stuff to tear up

-### ML Path

-(To be continued)

 # IC Design Databases

 ## "Databases" (Ahem) 101

 IC design data is commonly represented in "design databases".
-These formats and their access software generally look much like the low layers of a relational database management system (RDMS).
+These systems are inspired by relational database management systems (RDBMS), ubiquitously used throughout modern server-side applications.
+IC DBs generally look much like the low layers of an RDBMS.
 They include a binary format for storing and packing records, and a API for querying and writing those records.
+Instead of a dedicated query _language_ and accompanying compiler and query-optimizier, they are typically embedded in a host programming language, and expose an API to manipulate design data in that language.

+FIXME: maybe a generic DB figure?

-Their central goal is to enable efficient offloading between memory and disk, especially for designs too large to reasonably fit in memory.
+IC DBs are optimized to enable efficient offloading of design data between memory and disk, especially for designs too large to reasonably fit in memory.
 This goal is near entirely driven by one application: digital PnR layout compilation.
 For common digital circuits including millions of gates and associated metadata, the optimization makes sense.
 Optimal PnR, and even "good enough" PnR, remains an NP-complete problem which commonly requires industrial-scale resources and days of runtime.
 Without such optimizations, large compilations often fail to complete.

 Analog circuits differ in several respects.
 First and perhaps most importantly: they are much smaller.
-Rarely if ever
+Rarely if ever do they contain millions of elements, and infrequently even thousands.

 Second, analog circuits demand to be designed and laid out hierarchically for another reason: their verification is hierarchical.
 Their necessary mode of evaluation - the SPICE-class simulation - is far too slow, and scales far too poorly, to evaluate compound circuits in useful runtimes.
 Compound analog circuits such as RF transceivers, wireline SERDES transceivers, data converters, and PLLs are commonly comprised of subsystems whose simulation-based verification is far more tractable than that of the complete system.

 ## ProtoBuf 101

-The 21st century advent of
+The 21st century advent of widespread cloud computing and accompanying "hyper-scalar" cloud-service providers generated something of a renaissance in markup-style "data languages", and in demand for network-serializable data more generally.

-These projects begin with the cloud-scale data center operators. such operations require hundreds of cooperating server-side programs cooperating and exchanging data. these programs are commonly designed by hundreds of disparate, largely independent teams, comprising thousands (or tens of thousands) of engineers. they have no chance at aligning a tall stack of libraries, versions, operating system requirments, and other dependencies which would be required to run on a single machine, in a single program.
-Moreover many of these "datacenter programs" subsystems have vastly different resources needs, and different prospects for *scaling* across usage.
+Their demands are entirety practical: projects of their scale require hundreds of cooperating server-side programs cooperating and exchanging data.
+These programs are commonly designed by hundreds of disparate, largely independent teams, comprising thousands (or tens of thousands) of individual engineers.
+They have no chance at aligning a tall stack of libraries, versions, operating system requirments, and other dependencies which would be required to run on a single machine, in a single program.

+Moreover, many of these "datacenter programs" subsystems have vastly different resources needs, and different prospects for *scaling* across usage.
 Some require specialty compute resources such as machine learning acceleration, either via graphics processors or special-purpose silicon.
 Others, e.g. for data caching, benefit from little compute but unusually large memory systems.
-Others "scale-out", requiring little compute, memory, or other resources per task, but needing tremendous numbers of copies of that task, benefitting from near-perfect scaling via hardware parallelism.
+Others "scale-out", requiring little compute, memory, or other resources per task, but requiring tremendous numbers of copies of that task, benefitting from near-perfect scaling via hardware parallelism.
 These subcomponents are then broken into sub-programs, each of which executes on appropriate hardware, and in tailored execution environments.
 Communication between these components occurs via the datacenter network.

-Protocol buffers were introduced first internally to google and then as open source software to meet these needs of communication between diverse programs exchanging rich structured data.
+Protocol buffers [@Varda2008] were introduced first internally to google and then as open source software to meet these needs of communication between diverse programs exchanging rich structured data.
 The ProtoBuf system principally includes three components:

 1. An efficient binary "wire format"
 2. A data schema description language (SDL), and
 3. A paired binding code-compiler

 Several similar, generally related follow-on projects including CapnProto, FlatBuffers, and FlexBuffers each take similar high-level approaches.
-Meta-programs using protobuf begin by "prgramming" datatypes in its SDL.
+Meta-programs using protobuf begin by "programming" datatypes in its SDL.
 This operates much like a programming language in which only struct-definitions are allowed.
 The core protobuf structure-type `message` indicates its intended usage in communication.
-The protobuf compiler then accepts this SDL as input, and transforms it into typed "bindings" in a diverse set of programming languages.
+The protobuf compiler then accepts this SDL as input, and transforms it into typed "bindings" in a diverse set of programming languages, notably including Python, C++, Rust, JavaScript, and most other popular alternatives.
+An example protobuf SDL `message` definition:

 ```protobuf
 message Person {